- Getting Started: Mechanic WordPress Theme Documentation

 Account – Theme Options #

-In this area of your theme option you will be able to completely edit the WordPress account pages template, add your style for your login, register and reset WordPress pages following the Mechanic theme documentation.
+In this area of your theme option, you can completely edit the WordPress account pages template, add your style for your login, register, and reset WordPress pages following the Mechanic theme documentation.

 WooCommerce – Theme Options #